Background Events - June 1940

 Destroyer

-HIGHLANDER and another destroyer were to join Burgess-Watson's command.
+and another destroyer were to join Burgess-Watson's

 Anti-aircraft

-cruiser CALCUTTA (Flag Rear Admiral Curteis, 2nd Cruiser Squadron) and Canadian
+CALCUTTA (Flag Rear Admiral Curteis, 2nd Cruiser

-destroyers FRASER and RESTIGOUCHE patrolled off Bordeaux covering the
+destroyers FRASER and RESTIGOUCHE patrolled off Bordeaux

-evacuation of St Jean De Luz where troopships ETTRICK (11,279grt), ARANDORA
+evacuation of St Jean De Luz where troopships ETTRICK

-STAR (15,501grt), BATORY
+(11,279grt), ARANDORA STAR (15,501grt), BATORY

-(14,287grt), SOBIESKI (11,030grt) were lifting troops from 22 to 24 June.
-The
+(14,287grt), SOBIESKI (11,030grt) were lifting troops

-convoy departed St Jean De Luz at 1300/24th escorted by destroyers MACKAY and
+convoy departed St Jean De Luz at 1300/24th escorted by

 WREN.